w3c/wai-arrm/content/index.md

 Optionally, you can create accessibility roles and responsibilities based on your project and organization.

-* You can define different roles for your project team or use the typical [role definitions](roles)
+* You can define different roles for your project team or use the typical [role definitions](roles).
-* You can assign responsibilities at the success criteria level or at the task level
+* You can assign responsibilities at the success criteria level or at the task level.
-	* If at the task level, you can define different tasks or use the typical [tasks involved in accessibility](tasks)
+	* If at the task level, you can define different tasks or use the typical [tasks involved in accessibility](tasks).
-* For each success criteria or task, walk through the steps for deciding who is responsible using the **[ARRM Decision Tree](decision-tree)**
+* For each success criteria or task, walk through the steps for deciding who is responsible using the **[ARRM Decision Tree](decision-tree)**.

 ## Accessibility is about people